sxr9810/Personal_Projects_2026/Causal_Inference/README.md

 ## 1. The Business Problem

-NorthStar Social's Feed team built **Ranking v2**, a new model that re-orders the feed to surface content more likely to trigger *comments, replies, shares, and DMs* ‚Äî collectively, **Meaningful Social Interactions (MSI)**.
-Leadership has made MSI a top-line KPI because passive scrolling (video autoplay, infinite scroll) has grown while genuine person-to-person interaction has flattened ‚Äî a well-known industry concern (this is the same tension Meta described publicly around its 2018 News Feed changes).
+NorthStar Social's Feed team built **Ranking v2**, a new model that re-orders the feed to surface content more likely to trigger *comments, replies, shares, and DMs -  collectively, **Meaningful Social Interactions (MSI)**.
+Leadership has made MSI a top-line KPI because passive scrolling (video autoplay, infinite scroll) has grown while genuine person-to-person interaction has flattened - a well-known industry concern (this is the same tension Meta described publicly around its 2018 News Feed changes).

 Before shipping to 100% of users, the team needs to answer four questions that determine the launch decision:

 1. **Does Ranking v2 actually increase MSI**, and is the effect real once we account for how the experiment was randomized (not just "is the p-value small")?
 2. **Is the launch-week lift durable**, or is it a **novelty effect** that will decay once the initial launch buzz wears off?
 3. **Who benefits, and who might be hurt?** A single average effect can hide the fact that some segments are being made worse off.
-4. **Does the gain in MSI come at the cost of guardrail metrics** ‚Äî time spent (ad inventory) and retention?
+4. **Does the gain in MSI come at the cost of guardrail metrics** - time spent (ad inventory) and retention?

-There's a fifth, more subtle problem the team has been burned by before: **this is a social product, so users influence each other.** If the experiment is randomized user-by-user, a control user whose friends are in the treatment group can still be indirectly affected (they see more comments/shares from treated friends in their own feed) ‚Äî a textbook **SUTVA violation / network interference** problem that biases a naive A/B test toward zero.
+There's a fifth, more subtle problem the team has been burned by before: **this is a social product, so users influence each other.** If the experiment is randomized user-by-user, a control user whose friends are in the treatment group can still be indirectly affected (they see more comments/shares from treated friends in their own feed) - a textbook **SUTVA violation / network interference** problem that biases a naive A/B test toward zero.
 The design section below shows how the team addressed this.

 ---